sanka4rea/CityU_HK_PhD_Thesis/Changes/README.md

 ```

 ### 14. Take screenshot of tables as Table
+For some complex table, I just take the screenshot of it as the representation of it.
-Table 1 from picture as shown in Table 1.1
+For example, Table 1 from picture as shown in Table 1.1
 ```latex
 \begin{table}[htbp!]
   \caption[The name which will be shown on TOC]{The Figure names and figure legends. \textbf{(a)} ahahda dqwe ead asd. \textbf{(b-d)} ahahda dqwe ead asd.}